YoannDeb/twitch_leak_csv_reader/README.md

 # twitch_leak_csv_reader
-Shows twitch pay for any streamer from Twitch leaked CSV files.
+Shows twitch detailled payout for any streamer from Twitch leaked CSV files.
+This program executes locally in console.

 ## Requirements: